 The Board is exposed to various risks of losses related to torts; theft of, damage to and destruction of assets; errors and omissions; injuries to employees; and natural disasters.
 Section 15-7-2 NMSA 1978 requires the New Mexico General Services Department's Risk Management Division (RMD) to be responsible for the acquisition and administration of all insurance purchased by the state.
 Since 1977, various state laws have been passed which allow RMD to insure, self-insure or a combination of both.
 For the past several years, RMD has elected to self-insure and has not obtained liability coverage from commercial insurance companies.
 RMD has effectively managed risk through various employee education programs.
 Risk management expenditures for the Board are accounted for in the General Fund.
 Any claims are processed through RMD.
-There are two pending legal proceedings involving the Board in which favorable decisions from the respective courts are anticipated.
 There are no known threatened legal proceedings involving the Board.